TaraJura/TaraJura/README.md

 - 🔭 I’m currently working on RentMe via Repository
 - 🌱 I’m currently learning Ruby on Rails
-- 👯 I’m looking to collaborate on interesting Front-End projects
+- 👯 I’m looking to collaborate on interesting projects
-- 🤔 I’m looking for help with projects oportunity.
 - 💬 Ask me about anything you want
 - 📫 How to reach me: jirkanovakneda11@seznam.cz
 - ⚡ Fun fact: Born as a Gamer